canada-ca/digital-playbook-guide-numerique/views-vues/automated-decision-automatise/en/algorithmic-impact-assessment.md

   "6.2": Does the system issue transfer payments?
   "6.2.1": Is this grant, contribution, or transfer payment in excess of $5,000,000?
   "7": Does this system, result in the issuance of a fine, administrative monetary penalty, or a debt collection notice?
-  "8": Does this system result in the issuance of a permit, license, patent, or trademark?
+  "8": Does this system result in the issuance of a permit, license, or an intellectual property right?
   "8.1": Does this involve the collection, transportation, storage, purchase or sale of a regulated good or substance?
   "8.1.1": Is this regulated good or substance dangerous, such as a firearm, toxin, or hazardous material?
   "8.2": Is this a construction or environmental permit?
-  "8.3": Is this a patent or trademark?
+  "8.3": Is this a patent, trademark, or copyright?
   "9": Does this system confer a legal status that is otherwise required to receive a benefit or service (e.g., Indian status, veteran status)?
   "10": Does this system involve the distribution of human resources or material in the management of emergencies?
   "11": What are the key business drivers for automating the administrative decision-making process?
 (Check all that apply)